Microwave radiometry of a quantum-critical, hybrid Josephson array: Excess noise near the superconductor-insulator transition

-The key technical innovation of our experiment is to connect an anomalous metallic system to a microwave readout chain (Fig.~\ref{fig:fig1}a).
-Coupling capacitors allow microwave radiation (black arrow) to be efficiently collected and measured, while a circulator and filtering prevent back-action effects on the fragile anomalous metallic state.
-A two-dimensional array of superconductor/semiconductor Al/InAs Josephson junctions \cite{shabani_two-dimensional_2016,mayer_superconducting_2019} is formed from the two-dimensional electron gas situated in the $4~\mathrm{nm}$-thick InAs quantum well spaced $10~\mathrm{nm}$ below the Al layer.
+The key technical feature of our experiment is to connect an anomalous metallic system to a microwave readout chain, allowing us to accurately measure the radiation emitted from our sample.
+That radiation (\reffig[a]{fig:fig1}, black arrow) is efficiently collected via coupling capacitors, while a circulator and filtering prevent measurement back-action effects on the fragile anomalous metallic state.
+The anomalous metal is realized in a two-dimensional array of superconductor/semiconductor Al/InAs Josephson junctions~\cite{shabani_two-dimensional_2016,mayer_superconducting_2019}, formed from the two-dimensional electron gas situated in the $4~\mathrm{nm}$-thick InAs quantum well located $10~\mathrm{nm}$ below the Al layer.
 Measurements of two devices (S1, S2) are presented, with all reported measurements from device S1 unless otherwise indicated.
-Device S1 consists of a $40$ wide x $100$ long array of Al squares with periodicity $1.15~\mathrm{\mu m}$, spaced by $0.08~\mathrm{\mu m}$ (Fig.~\ref{fig:fig1}a), and device S2 has the same proportions as S1 but the opposite aspect ratio: a $100$ wide x $40$ long array of Al islands.
-In the superconducting regime these junctions are typically ballistic \cite{mayer_superconducting_2019}.
+Device S1 consists of a $40~\text{wide}\times100$~long array of Al squares with periodicity $1.15~\mathrm{\mu m}$, spaced by $0.08~\mathrm{\mu m}$ (\reffig[a]{fig:fig1}), and device S2 has the same proportions as S1 but the opposite aspect ratio: a $100~\text{wide}\times40$~long array of Al islands.
+In the superconducting regime these junctions are typically ballistic~\cite{mayer_superconducting_2019}.
 In both devices a $50~\mathrm{nm}$-thick Al top-gate is deposited over a $60~\mathrm{nm}$ Al$_2$O$_3$ dielectric layer covering the entire array.
-The measurements were carried out in a dilution refrigerator with a base temperature of $50~\mathrm{mK}$.
-Noise measurements were carried out in a $10~\mathrm{MHz}$ band around $1.42~\mathrm{GHz}$, and uncalibrated microwave reflection ($S_{11}$, blue arrows in Fig.~\ref{fig:fig1}a) was measured and averaged in the same frequency band.
+The measurements were carried out in a dilution refrigerator with a base temperature of $10~\mathrm{mK}$.
+Noise measurements carried out in a $10~\mathrm{MHz}$ band around $1.42~\mathrm{GHz}$ are reported as an averaged power spectral density, $P$, and expressed in temperature units as $P / k_\mathrm{B}$.
+Uncalibrated microwave reflection ($S_{11}$, blue arrows in \reffig[a]{fig:fig1}) was measured and averaged in the same frequency band.
 Microwave spectroscopy measurements were carried out in a wider band of $1.15-1.75~\mathrm{GHz}$ defined by the cryogenic circulator.
-Standard quasi-four-probe resistance measurements were performed with an AC bias of $5~\mathrm{\mu V}$ over the lines in the cryostat and the sample.
+Complementary measurements at $5.2~\mathrm{GHz}$ in a $200~\mathrm{MHz}$ band are presented in \SM~\ref{sec:additional_sample}, with similar results observed.
+Standard four-probe resistance measurements were performed with an AC bias of $5~\mathrm{\mu V}$ over the lines in the cryostat and the sample.
+All resistance values are reported as absolute resistance, except where sheet resistance is explicitly specified.
+A detailed circuit diagram of the measurement apparatus is provided in \SM~\reffig{fig:fig_fridge}.